A Space-Time Transformer for Precipitation Nowcasting: Introduction

-\begin{enumerate} \item What modifications are required to adapt video understanding architectures for cumulative precipitation estimation? \item What techniques support model skillfulness (e.g., calibration, performance on extremes, etc) when training on long-tailed precipitation datasets? \end{enumerate}
+\begin{enumerate} \item What modifications are required to adapt video transformers for precipitation nowcasting? \item Which techniques support data-driven model skill (e.g., overall accuracy, calibration, etc.) when training on fat-tailed precipitation datasets? \end{enumerate}

-To investigate the points above, we propose \textbf{SaTformer}: a full attention video transformer for extreme precipitation forecasting using low-resolution satellite imagery as input.
-Unlike prior deep learning solutions for precipitation regression, our approach is entirely end-to-end and eschews bespoke architecture choices that are unlikely to generalize to new domains.
-Moreover, we evaluate various strategies (including task-reformulations and a class-balanced loss function) designed to tame imbalanced datasets and encourage skill parity for forecasting common and extreme precipitation events.
+To investigate the points above, we propose \textit{SaTformer}: a video transformer adapted for precipitation nowcasting using low-resolution satellite imagery as input.
+We find that with minimal modifications, video transformers provide a strong baseline despite label imbalances and heavily skewed training data.
+Our results support the hypothesis that data-driven models may be better suited for convective-scale nowcasting–where numerical models can balloon in complexity.